barumau/panlingue/eng/fraze.md

 Note!
 Many lessons include also tips and notes like this.
 They are there to clarify grammatical details for those who are interested.
 You can skip over them if they are not helpful.
 You don't have to know the theory of the language.
-You can just speak Pandunia!
+You can just speak Panlingue!

 ## Part 1: Greeting and basics